PardhuSreeRushiVarma20060119/Mini-Projects/Shadow_Puppeteer/README.md

 - **`testsite.html`** — Tiny test page to run locally.
 - **`requirements.txt`** — Python dependencies.

+## Design Note (Determinism vs. Realism)

+EpsilonShift applies session-scoped deterministic perturbations to browser fingerprinting surfaces.
+Each browser session initializes a deterministic PRNG seed, ensuring that perturbations remain stable within a session while varying across fresh sessions.
+This design reflects realistic privacy-defense constraints, preventing the perturbation pattern itself from becoming a stable fingerprint across sessions.

+For controlled experimentation and reproducibility, the perturbation seed can be fixed, enabling identical perturbations across runs and supporting variance analysis.
+The current prototype prioritizes realism by default, with experimental determinism treated as a configurable mode.

 ---

 ## Quick Start (5 minutes)